Making Sense of Affiliate Marketing Overall Key Points

 You’re going to run into other fellow affiliate marketers who have blogs and teach about SEO and getting traffic to their websites, getting traffic from YouTube, Pinterest, and how they make passive income with affiliate marketing and display ads on their blog.

-Sure, MSOAM may help you make your first affiliate sale, but eventually, you’re going to want to scale and wish that the course had practical over-the-shoulder examples on how to do just that.
+Sure, MSOAM may help you make your first affiliate sale and learn affiliate marketing, but eventually, you’re going to want to scale and wish that the course had practical over-the-shoulder examples on how to do just that.

 The affiliate marketing fundamentals taught in MSOAM are good, but they’re a tiny piece of the puzzle in the grand scheme of things.
 For courses that teach affiliate marketing plus traffic sources, see my alternatives section below.